jungvonmatt/contentful-migrations/README.md

 **You can also use this command if you want to switch from managing migrations in Contentful with a single Tag to the recommended approach using a dedicated Content type for migrations**

+#### Configuration files

+The default configuration file name is `.migrationsrc`.
+But since we use [cosmiconfig](https://github.com/davidtheclark/cosmiconfig#cosmiconfig) you can also use the other supported config file formats and name patterns like `migrationsrc.json` or `migrations.config.js`.

+You can also use any config file path by adding the `-f <path/to/confg>` or `--config-file <path/to/config>` command line argument.
+The extensions `.json`, `.yaml`, `.yml`, `.js`, or `.cjs` are supported.

+By specifying the config file path you can use multiple config files for different environments or spaces in your project.

 #### Configuration values

 | Name                   | Default                   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |